The interesting question in hospitality today is no longer what you serve. It is what you give the people who keep coming back.

 Three houses that show the pattern

 MILĀ Miami.
-Riviera Dining Group's rooftop concept on Lincoln Road broke the city's record for spend per cover within a year of opening, but the more telling number is the one nobody publishes: the percentage of revenue that comes from fewer than five hundred private clients.
+The rooftop concept on Lincoln Road broke the city's record for spend per cover within a year of opening, but the more telling number is the one nobody publishes: the percentage of revenue that comes from fewer than five hundred private clients.
 The team behind it understood early that the restaurant was the lobby of a much larger building, and that the building had to be staffed accordingly.

 Dorsia.
 The two-year-old reservations platform out of New York is, in commercial structure, a SaaS product.
 In emotional structure, it is a club.
 The genius of the founders was to see that the friction in luxury dining — getting in, sitting where you want, being acknowledged — was the friction worth charging for.